vympel7/Searches/README.md

 ```

 #### Note
-These algorithms only work if the array is sorted.
+These algorithms only work if the input sequence is sorted.
+When the input sequence is a dictionary, these algorithms will search in the values.
 Value -1 is returned when target is not found.